 1. Being a Woman Doesn’t Make You Inherently Weaker

-As Skylar talks about in her article about the mindset of a single female prepper, there is a bias saying that women can only be competent if they become “Rambo-esque” or “one of the guys.”
+There seems to be a bias saying that women can only be competent if they become “Rambo-esque” or “one of the guys.”

 There is no reason you should have to mimic the guys in order to be strong.
 True, women might not have as much muscle mass or strength on average as men, but we have a lot of other strengths which can be exploited for survival.

 If you want to be prepared as a female, then the first thing you need to do is get your mentality straight!
 Do things your way and not the way the boys say you should.